web-infra-dev/rsbuild/packages/document/docs/en/config/source/transformImport.md

 Used to import the code and style of the component library on demand, which is equivalent to [babel-plugin-import](https://www.npmjs.com/package/babel-plugin-import).

 The difference between it and [babel-plugin-import](https://www.npmjs.com/package/babel-plugin-import) is that `source.transformImport` is not coupled with Babel.
-Builder will automatically identify whether the currently used tools is Babel, SWC or Rspack, and apply the corresponding on-demand import configuration.
+Rsbuild will automatically identify whether the currently used tools is Babel, SWC or Rspack, and apply the corresponding on-demand import configuration.

 - **Type:**